marianogappa/leetlink/README.md

 go install github.com/marianogappa/leetlink@latest
 ```

+## It doesn't work for e.g. 175!

+This tool uses Leetcode's stats API endpoint, and it seems 13% of the problems are missing.
+Looks like many of those are SQL & Bash problems, although there are others missing.

 ## Disclaimer

 It looks like I did this, but actually it was mostly ChatGPT 4 via Bing Chat: